telerik/document-processing-docs/libraries/radwordsprocessing/overview.md

 # Overview

-**RadWordsProcessing** is a processing library that allows to create, modify and export documents to a variety of formats.
+**RadWordsProcessing** is a processing library that allows you to create, modify and export documents to a variety of formats.
 Through the API, you can access each element in the document and modify, remove it or add a new one.
 The generated content you can save as a stream, as a file, or send it to the client browser.

    ![Rad Words Processing Overview 02](images/RadWordsProcessing_Overview_01.png)